bootstrap-ruby/bootstrap_form/README.md

 </div>
 ```

-If you only want to set the class on the form group div, you can use the `wrapper_class` option.
-It's just a short form of `wrapper: { class: 'additional-class' }`.
+If you only want to set the class on the form group div, you can use the `wrapper_class` option: `wrapper_class: 'mb-3 additional-class''`.
+It's just a short form of `wrapper: { class: 'mb-3 additional-class' }`.

+If you don't want any class on the form group div, you can set it to `false`: `wrapper_class: false`.

 ### Suppressing the Form Group Altogether